arcmags/usync/README.rst

 usync
 =====

-This is basic rsync wrapper I wrote to be easily configured via text file.
+This is a basic rsync wrapper I wrote to be easily configured via text file.
 It works well for syncing various machines up with my central storage server.